-The Technical Committee on Emergency Management and Business Continuity (formerly known as the Disaster Management Committee) was established by the NFPA Standards Council in January 1991.
-The committee was given the responsibility for developing documents relating to preparedness for, response to, and recovery from disasters resulting from natural, human, or technological events.
+The Technical Committee on Emergency Management and Business Continuity was established by the NFPA Standards Council in January 1991.
+The committee is responsible for developing documents relating to preparedness for, response to, and recovery from disasters resulting from natural, human-caused, and technological events.

 NFPA 1600 was first published in 1995 and titled "Recommended Practice for Disaster Management."
 The second edition of NFPA was adopted in 2000 in the form of a "standard."
 Nonmandatory language in the document ("should") was changed to mandatory language ("shall") throughout.
 This edition also incorporated a “total program approach” for disaster/emergency management and business continuity with common program elements, techniques, and processes.

 The 2004 edition was published in April 2004.
 The standard continued to evolve, and it was reformatted to comply with NFPA's Manual of Style.